Cefuroxime: Trade names

 In the US it is marketed as Zinacef by Covis Pharmaceuticals since the company acquired the U.S. rights to the product from GSK.
-GSK had continued marketing a pediatric oral suspension as Ceftin; however, this presentation was discontinued as of 24 June 2017.
+GSK had continued marketing a pediatric oral suspension as Ceftin; however, this product was discontinued in 2017.

-In Bangladesh, it is available as Sefur by Opsonin Pharma, Kilbac by Incepta, Axim by Aristopharma, Rofurox by Radiant, Xorimax by Sandoz and Uroxime by EURO Pharma Ltd. In India, it is available as Ceftum and Cefuall by Allencia Biosciences in tablet form and Supacef in injection form by GSK.
+In Bangladesh, it is available as Sefur by Opsonin Pharma, Kilbac by Incepta, Axim by Aristopharma, Rofurox by Radiant, Xorimax by Sandoz, and Uroxime by EURO Pharma.
+In India, it is available as Ceftum and Cefuall by Allencia Biosciences in tablet form and Supacef in injection form by GSK.
+In India, it has also been marketed by HSK with the trade name Ceftum in different formulations (such as 1.5 gm inj, 250 mg tablet, 500 mg tablet, 125 mg/5 ml dry syrup).
 In Poland, it is available as Zamur by Mepha, subsidiary of Teva Pharmaceutical Industries.
-In Australia, the "first generic" form of Cefuroxime axetil, Pharmacor Cefuroxime (tablets) from Pharmacor Pty Ltd, was registered on 27 March 2017, by the Therapeutic Goods Administration.
+In Australia, the "first generic" form of cefuroxime axetil, Pharmacor Cefuroxime (tablets) from Pharmacor Pty Ltd, was registered on 27 March 2017, by the Therapeutic Goods Administration.
 Cefuroxime axetil is sold in tablet form in Turkey under the brand names Aksef and Cefaks.
 Cefuroxime axetil is also available (in two strengths) as granules for oral suspension from Aspen Pharmacare Australia Pty Ltd under the brand name Zinnat cefuroxime.